 Options for Post-16 courses are confirmed using the S5/S6 Options Form.
 It is completed in April prior to the SQA examinations.
 Parents and students will be able to consult Pupil Support staff and the Depute Heads of S5 and S6 regarding these options at the start of the year.
 Any changes required in light of examination results can be made then.
 S6

-In Sixth Year, we have developed a working with others programme providing substantial opportunities for our senior students to develop their citizenship skills, contribute to community and develop further their interpersonal skills.
+In Sixth Year, we have developed a service programme providing substantial opportunities for our senior students to develop their citizenship skills, contribute to community and develop further their interpersonal skills.
 All pupils successfully completing this element to their curriculum will have the opportunity to achieve an award from SQA.
 Furthermore, pupils have the opportunity to participate in the following programmes.

 - 1. Working With Others

 - 2. Buddying

-- 3. NLC Pupils' Forum

-- 4. Life Skills
+- 3. Life Skills

-- 5. Caritas Award
+- 4. Caritas Award

-- 6. Duke of Edinburgh Award
+- 5. Duke of Edinburgh Award

+- 6. Saltire Awards

-- 7. Diana Awards
+- 7. Dynamic Youth Awards

+- 8. Summer School